vagge86/Premier-League-2017-22/1.Data Manipulation/1.1 Combined Table Creation/Combined Table.md

 :zap: In this part I will merge the 5 data sheets to 1 combined table and I will add the necessary columns that will help to conduct the analysis afterwards.

--At first we will create an additional column which shows the season each match took place:
+- At first we will create an additional column which shows the season each match took place:

 **Addition of a "Season" Column and placement after the "Date" Column**
 ```ruby